 - Children’s Room Aides– shelve and organize children’s books, help prep for children’s activities, and help out at events for younger kids.

 - Collection Management– Research and recommend books, music and movies that you think we should have in the library collection for other teens to check out!

 - Program Assistants— Assist the tween/teen librarian with summer reading programs!
 Help set up the the room for the program, assist participants with the program and clean up afterwards.

-Volunteers are also encouraged to attend monthly/bimonthly teen volunteer meetings where you get to meet other volunteers, learn about upcoming teen volunteer opportunities and suggest/plan upcoming teen programming.
+Volunteers are also encouraged to attend teen volunteer meetings a few times a year, where you get to meet other volunteers, learn about upcoming teen volunteer opportunities and suggest/plan upcoming teen programming.